Boudjemaa Talai

-Boudjemaa Talai (بوجمعة طلعي; 17 May 1952 – 6 August 2022) was an Algerian engineer, corporate executive, and politician who served as the Algerian Minister of Transport and Public Works from 2015 to 2017.
+Boudjemaa Talai (بوجمعة طلعي; 17 May 1952 – 6 August 2022) was an Algerian engineer, corporate executive, and politician who served as the Algerian Minister of Public Works and Transport from 2015 to 2017.
 A member of the National Liberation Front, Talai also served as a member of the People's National Assembly from 2017 to 2019.

 Biography

 Early life and career

 Talai was born on 17 May 1952 in the town of Cheffia in French Algeria.
 He attended the University of Annaba, graduating in 1978 with a degree in civil engineering with a specialization in construction materials.
 From 1978 until 1980, Talai worked as a computer engineer for the Algerian National Iron and Steel Company at the El Hadjar Complex steel plant.
 From 1980 until 1984, Talai attended University of Karlsruhe in West Germany on a scholarship, graduating with a postgraduate certificate in construction infrastructure.

 Following his graduation from the University of Karlsruhe, Talai worked as an engineer at various Algerian construction firms.
 From 2000 until 2003, Talai was the CEO of Batimetal, an Algerian engineering firm.
 He was also on the board of directors of several other companies.